AsifTalukder/chalkboard/README.md

 ## Connected pages

-- From login.html students or instructors can go to their respective pages.
+- From login.html students, instructors or admin can go to their respective pages.
-- from index.html(Student_portal) only grades course and register pages are accessible
+- from index.html(Student_portal) only grades, course and register pages are accessible.
-- from instructor-portal.html only course manager, roaster and faculty is accessible.
+- from instructor-portal.html only course_manager, roaster and faculty is accessible.

 ## Website link
 - [ChalkBoard](https://chalk-board-frontend.herokuapp.com/)